SOS-CER/SOS-CER.github.io/_projects/labs/12-lab/12-lab-design.md

 ---
-title: CSC216 Lab 12 - Graphical User Interfaces
+title: CSC 217 Lab 12 - Graphical User Interfaces
-tags: [software engineering, software lifecycle, CS2, CSC216, Lab12]
+tags: [software engineering, software lifecycle, CS2, CSC 217, Lab12]
-description: CSC216 Lab 12 - Design
+description: CSC 217 Lab 12 - Design
 navigation: on
 pagegroup: 12-lab
 ---
-# CSC216 Lab 12 Design
+# CSC 217 Lab 12 Design
 {% include iconHeader.html type="design" %}
 The design for Lab 12 is shown below.
 To follow the development paradigm of *additive change*, you will implement the main Faculty functionality in `FacultySchedulePanel`.